Montessori Mom

 This has a nice deep sound like a real bass fiddle.

-Take the lid off the can and in the bottom; poke a hole big enough to push the string through.
+Take the lid off the can and in the bottom, poke a hole big enough to push the string through.
 After pushing the string through the hole, thread it through the buttonholes and tie with a strong knot.
-The button will prevent the string from pulling through hole at the bottom of the can.
+The button will prevent the string from pulling through the hole at the bottom of the can.
 Pull the string back through the can.
-Glue the lid on the can, this will be the bottom of the instrument.
+Glue the lid on the can — this will be the bottom of the instrument.
 Let your child decorate the cylinder.

 Place the can on the floor, lid down, and put both your feet rigidly between the can.
 Pull the string tautly with one hand and with the other hand pluck the string.

 Fold the paper in half.
-Put the comb over the paper and cut to size with 1/8 inch extra paper.
+Put the comb over the paper and cut to size with about 1/8 inch of extra paper on each side.

-Hold the comb and paper tightly together.
-You can use both hands.
-On the comb, softly press your mouth against the paper and comb and hum and hum.
+Hold the comb and paper tightly together — you can use both hands.
+Softly press your mouth against the paper and comb, and hum away!

 The paper vibrates against the comb when you gently hum against it.